Rhitxm/the-roommates-/README.md

 <br><br>
 <h1>💡 Our Vision</h1>
 <br>
-Different rooms.
+Same room.
 Different skills.
 One house.
 <br>
 The Roommates represents the idea that everyone has a different technical journey.
 <br>